 - In the Inventory Handling Parameters (whinh0100m000) session.
 The priority definition you specify here is the default for every warehouse. - In the Warehouses (whwmd2500m000) session.
-The priority definition you specify here becomes the default for each new item linked to that warehouse. - In the Item Data by Warehouse (whwmd2510m000) session.
+The priority definition you specify here becomes the default for each new item linked to that warehouse. - In the Warehouse - Item (whwmd2510m000) session.